The History of Outdoor Showers: From Ancient Origins to Modern Oasis

 Install Outdoor Shower at Home

-In the 1960s and 1970s, outdoor showers were installed in the garden for private use, to cleanse the body after spending time at the pool or beach, or to cool off on a hot summer day.
+In the 1960s and 1970s, outdoor showers became popular in home gardens for private use—mainly to rinse off after swimming or to cool down during hot summer days.

-Today, outdoor showers come in various styles and sizes to suit all needs and budgets and have become a popular addition to gardens and backyards for both practical and aesthetic reasons.
+Today, outdoor showers are available in various styles and sizes to suit every need and budget, making them a practical and aesthetic addition to modern homes.

 You have successfully subscribed!